 TikTok, Instagram Reels, and YouTube distribute content differently and attract different user behaviors.
-Platform selection determines whether identical video content succeeds or fails.
+Platform choice decides if identical video content or a Video Marketing Strategy succeeds.

-TikTok thrives on discovery and quick hits.
-Reels feed into your existing Instagram crowd.
-YouTube owns both short bursts and long hauls, with content that sticks around.
+TikTok thrives on discovery and quick hits, favoring clips.
+Reels serve your Instagram crowd, social media followers.
+YouTube supports short bursts and content that lasts.

 Audience Behavior & Intent on Each Platform